 Note: For a mount that fits the new “Inland Manufacturing” Carbines and most Auto Ordnance Carbines, please see the UltiMAK M6-Sa.
 It is a slightly shorter version of the M6-B mount (length: 7.812″)

-Please note that neither mount will fit Carbines made under the brands: Universal, Plainfield, Iver Johnson, National Ordnance or Alpine.
+Please note that neither of these mounts will fit Carbines made under the brands: Universal, Plainfield, Iver Johnson, National Ordnance or Alpine.